fma2/pcp-intro-web-development-2016/content/pages/modules/2-introcss.md

 #Module 2: Introduction to CSS

-Welcome to Module 2!
-In this module, we'll introduce ourselves to CSS.
+Welcome to Module 2!  **In this module, we'll introduce ourselves to CSS**.

 ##Learning Objectives

 1. Understand how to write a CSS rule
 2. Understand how to style text and images
 3. Understand how to use CSS for layout

 ##Rundown